DeGuitard/anime-cli/README.md

 * Implement batch streaming with seamless next episode
 * Support more media viewers such as VLC
 * Make this work on android
+* A search only function as well as select correct anime from list
+* Make an anime log so you can resume where you left off
 * Implement resume file download in case connection cuts out
 * Fix edge case where a rapid retry will prevent a user from downloading a file because it is queued
 * Add a graphical interface